 In the grand scheme of your results, the type of cardio activity is pretty insignificant.
 What is more important here is CONSISTENCY.
 Let us explain; you may be choosing a cardio activity that puts you in the best position to burn a few more calories, but the worst position to actually perform this activity on a regular basis since it is something you are going to dread doing.

 Let’s face it, sticking with any form of workout program is already hard enough for most people as it is.
-Why make it even harder by picking a form of exercise you flat out dislike?
+Why make it even harder by picking a form of exercise you flat-out dislike?

 So if you enjoy taking fitness classes to get your sweat on, do that.
 If you enjoy being outside, by all means, go out for a run in the trails.
 If you like riding a bike, ride a bike.
 If you like swimming and have access to a pool, swim.
 If you like dragging a sled, drag away.
 If you like burpees, jumping jacks, boxing, jumping rope, dancing, walking, or whatever your heart desires… go nuts!

-Our AV Coaching program is designed to make you feel and function better in every aspect of your life.
+Our Integrated Living Program is designed to make you feel and function better in every aspect of your life.
 Our aim is to teach you how to pay attention to your body during movement as well as in rest.
 Each week we explore different possibilities and introduce new ways to challenge the body while having fun.
 This way of exercising helps you not only burn calories but also improves mobility, tones the parts of your body that became passive, and keeps your body young.
 And as far as we are concerned that is the key to a healthy & happy life.